 The assertion that motivation is a personality trait of students is incorrect.
-Motivation is a key when it comes to achieving any worthwhile goal.
+Motivation is key when it comes to achieving any worthwhile goal.
 The tips shared above will help in developing and sustaining the interests of students in their quest towards learning a new language.

 Ziaga, R. (2016, December 15).
 12 Ways to Motivate Students.
 Retrieved December 13, 2017, from the Web.

 Brown, D. (2001).
 Teaching by principles: An integrative approach to language pedagogy (2nd ed.).
 White Plains, NY: Longman.

 Cheng, H., & Dörnyei, Z. (2007).
 The use of motivational strategies in language instruction: The case of EFL teaching in Taiwan.
 Innovation in Language Learning and Teaching, 1,153–173.

 Dörnyei, Z. (2001).
 Motivational strategies in the language classroom.
 Cambridge: Cambridge University Press.

 Dörnyei, Z., & Ottó, I. (1998).
 Motivation in action: A process model of L2 motivation.
 Working Papers in Applied Linguistics, 4, 43–69